Table of Contents

 Returns: What Are They?

-For the most part, it appears that in early Hellenistic astrology returns were not regarded as a separate chart in their own right, but rather those transits occurring around the time of the birthday, when the Sun returns to the position it held at birth.
-Therefore, in this post, I address Dorotheus-style returns, in which we examine the rules for interpreting returns as a series of transits about the natal chart.
-As the rules for interpreting returns in Dorotheus do not heavily rely upon exact timing of the return and do not seem to use a return chart in its own right, questions of precession and relocation of the return chart are largely irrelevant.
+For the most part, in early Hellenistic astrology, solar returns were not regarded as separate charts in their own right.
+Rather they were viewed in terms of transits to the natal chart.
+That is the approach of Dorotheus (1st century CE).
+In this post, I address Dorotheus-style returns, in which we examine returns as a series of transits about the natal chart.
+The rules for interpreting returns in Dorotheus do not rely heavily upon exact timing of the return.
+Therefore, questions of precession and relocation of the return chart are largely irrelevant.
 To find the transits of the return, we look to “…when the Sun enters the beginning of the minute in which it was on the day of the native’s nativity” (Dorotheus, Book IV, Ch.
 1, #4, Pingree trans., 2005, p.
 245).

 Dorotheus on Returns

-- Out of sect malefic in natal chart reaching the place of the natal sect light or sect benefic shows great difficulty.
-For instance, if a person was born by day with Sun or Jupiter in Sagittarius, and at the time of the return Mars is in Sagittarius.
+This pertains to the out of sect malefic of the natal chart transiting to the sign containing the sect light or sect benefic in the natal chart.
+For instance, take a person born by day with Sun or Jupiter in Sagittarius.
+If the solar return Mars is in Sagittarius this would indicate difficulty concerning those placements.
 From Dorotheus (Book IV, Ch.
 1, #188, Pingree trans., 2005): “It is worse for this [native] and more difficult in its maleficence if Mars is reaching the place in which Jupiter or the Sun was by day, or [if] Saturn is reaching the place in which the Moon was by night.”

-- It is difficult when a return planet is in a place (i.e. house) of the nativity which is bad, especially if it possesses such a place natally as well.
+It is difficult when a return planet is in a place (i.e. house) of the nativity which is bad.
+This is especially so if it also occupies such a place in the natal chart.
 According to Dorotheus (Book I, Ch.
 5), the best places are the 1st, 10th, 11th, 5th, 7th, 4th, and 9th, in that order.
-The worst places are the 6th and 12th, and after these the 8th, 2nd, and 3rd are moderately bad (from worst to least bad).
+The worst places are the 6th and 12th, while the 8th, 2nd, and 3rd are moderately bad (from worst to least bad).

 A Few Examples